cmkishores/kochi-metro-fare/README.md

 ### Things Learnt

+* Setting up a reactJS project from start
 * Using CSS Library Bulma for styling
 * Parsing data from a JSON file and populating a component
 * Changing states upon user input